zhan0884/mtm6404-scramble/README.md

 # Scramble

 ## Objective
-Using the Vue Framework, create an interactive version of the game Scramble.
+Using React and local storage, create an interactive version of the game Scramble.